 Professor Bo is an internationally renowned scholar and a leading authority in Chinese elite politics.
 He graduated from Peking University with a Bachelor of Law and a Master of Law in International Politics and obtained his PhD in Political Science from the University of Chicago.

 He held the inaugural Joe and Theresa Long Endowed Chair in Social Sciences at Tarleton State University and the recipient of the 2003-2004 Trustees’ Distinguished Scholar Award at St. John Fisher College.
-He has also been Visiting Distinguished Professor at Shanghai Jiaotong University in Shanghai and Chair Professor at both National Chengchi University and National Taiwan University in Taiwan.
+He has also been Visiting Distinguished Professor at Shanghai Jiaotong University and Chair Professor at both Taiwan Chengchi University and Taiwan University.

 By Bo Kou, translation by Boqiang Xiao, edited by Jacqueline Bánki